battleoverflow/jinx/README.md

 # Jinx: The Unlucky Framework
 The Jinx MVC Framework is a mini PHP framework created to provide a simple library for building websites.

-This framework was created to build custom CTF websites for vulnerability testing, local development and testing,
+This framework was created to build custom CTF websites, local development and testing, local vulnerability testing, and more.
+This framework is not too unique yet, but available for use in most projects.

 You can get started by running the following command using `composer`: